Nice to meet you.

 Did you know?
 The total vector dimension of a BERT model is 768.
 Like other models, the transformers convert input into vector embeddings of dimension 512.

 Query and key undergo a dot product matrix multiplication to produce a score matrix.
-The score matrix contains the “tensor or weights” distributed to each word as per its influence on input.
+The score matrix contains the “weights” distributed to each word as per its influence on input.

 The weighted attention matrix does a cross-multiplication with the "value" vector to produce an output sequence.
 The output values indicate the placement of subjects and verbs, the flow of logic, and output arrangements.